Windsurf Race - Mid Atlantic Series, October 2002

 At the end of Saturday, i was one point behind Marcy, which meant i had to leave her behind virtually in every race on Sunday.
 It turned out that she had excellent starts.
 In the first race i could gain a lead on the first mark, because she missed the first approach.
 She recovered real nicely, but still passed the first mark way behind me.
 Now i had to find out the best way to the second mark on my own, because the sport fleet was still working on the first tack, and the poor Formula competitors, from my perspective, were indifferently schlogging around somewhere.
 My first bet down to the second mark was the wrong choice: I found myself on collision course with the sport fleet on port tack.
 Outch.
 I tried to quickly jybe, ditched in panic, but made it out of the way early enough not to interfere with anybody, and still stay ahead of Marcy.
 She decided to go straight towards the second, while i tried out two beam reaches.
 It turned out that the extra way was easily offset by the extra speed, so i jybed arond the second mark still ahead of Marcy.
 At that point the leader of the sport fleet was already on his way to the third, and the guy in second place was nice enough to remember me that i wouldn't have to sail the third mark, or as he propably thought, i wasn't supposed to.
 Too bad i already was blown too far downwind, and at that point i realized that somehow my outhaul line had decided to go loose, so Marcy could easily pass me and the finish line in first place.
 Sunday's second race was even worse.
 In almost no-wind, Marcy got off to a perfect start, i almost lost a minute at the start already.
 The fun part was, that Marcy almost missed the first mark AGAIN, this time however she did not loose much ground.
 She sailed around the rest of the course without giving me any further chance to get even close.
 And that was it, end of races.
 The wind died off so badly that every sailor had problems to even make it back to the beach, were a lot of great trophies were waiting.
 I was surprised to hear that incorporate-America knows about windsurfing, and that the trophies were purchased at one of the big chains.
 And even i got one!

 Thanks to all who helped to get this together, it seams there are a million details you have to consider when organizing and running two days of racing.
-I've been involved in other sport's events which compare to this, and i know how much legwork it is to finally get a competition on the way.
+I've been involved in other sport's events which compare to

 An edited version has been published in the US Windsurfing News.
 Winter, 2003 issue.